NuGet/docs.microsoft.com-nuget/docs/nuget-org/organizations-on-nuget-org.md

 Organizations enable businesses and open-source projects to collaborate on packages using a single NuGet.org identity.
 For a package consumer, an organization account appears same as an existing user account on NuGet.org.

-## Organization accounts vs. user accounts
+## Organization accounts vs. individual acounts

-Your user account is your identity on NuGet.org and can be a member of any number of organizations.
-A package can belong to an organization account like it can belong to a user account.
-Package consumers don't see any difference between a user account or the organization account: both appear as package `owners`.

-An organization account has one or more user accounts as its members.
+An organization account has one or more individual (user) accounts as its members.
 These members can manage a set of packages while maintaining a single identity for ownership.

+Your individual account is your identity on NuGet.org and can be a member of any number of organizations.
+A package can belong to an organization account like it can belong to an individual account.
+Package consumers don't see any difference between an individual account or the organization account: both appear as package `owners`.

 ## Adding a new organization